rzn-example-classroom/git-and-github-intro/README.md

 [^3]: The original branch of a GitHub repository is typically called `main` (the default) or similar.

 [^4]: Images in this section from https://www.atlassian.com/git/tutorials/using-branches and https://www.atlassian.com/git/tutorials/using-branches/git-merge.
-These are helpful resources, but use Git from the command-line, so they aren't particularly applicable to this tutorial.
+These are helpful resources, but use Git from the command line, so they aren't particularly applicable to this tutorial.

 ### Pull Requests
 While it is possible to merge a branch directly, when collaborating on a project, you should first consult your teammates and ask them to review your changes.
 When finished working on a branch, you can create a *pull request* to discuss the changes with collaborators and fix any issues before merging into `main`.
-Once your teammates agree that your changes are good, you can merge into `main`, close the pull request, and delete the branch.
+Once your teammates agree that your changes are good, you can merge them into `main`, close the pull request, and delete the branch.

 You can create a pull request either from GitHub Desktop or from the repository homepage.
 The former is often easier, as GitHub Desktop will prompt you to preview a pull request once you've pushed changes on your branch to the remote copy of the repository.